VincentDerekHeld/bachelor-thesis-2.0/README.md

 # bachelor-thesis

-This is the bachelor thesis of Shuaiwei YU
+This is the bachelor thesis of Vincent Derek Held, written at the Technical University of Munich.

 ## organizational
 organizational material, including citation guide and thesis registration formula.